pasqal-io/qoolqit/docs/contents/custom_embedders.md

     print(error)
 ```

-Furthermore, because we are defining an embedder in the `GraphToGraphEmbedder` the input is always validated to being an instance of a `DataGraph`:
+Furthermore, because we are defining an embedder in the `GraphToGraphEmbedder` the input must be an instance of a `DataGraph`:

 ```python exec="on" source="material-block" result="json" session="embedding"
 embedder = GraphToGraphEmbedder(my_embedding_function, MyEmbeddingConfig())